larswaechter/schlaumeier/README.md

 If your game has more than 4 answers (A-D) you can simply provide more (or less) by adding more environment variables like `SLICE_ANSW_E`, `SLICE_ANSW_F` and so on until maximum `Z`.

-**TIP**: You can find them easily by enabling [Pointer Location](https://developer.android.com/studio/debug/dev-options#input) in your phone's developer options.
+**TIP**: You can find the coordinates easily by enabling [Pointer Location](https://developer.android.com/studio/debug/dev-options#input) in your phone's developer options.
 Moreover, use the [`cropper.py`](https://github.com/larswaechter/schlaumeier/blob/main/cropper.py) script to crop your screenshot and to inspect the croppped images.

 Assuming the following scenario:

 <img src="./examples/screen.jpg" height="600">

-In this example, the pixel slice for answer A ranges vertically from `y_1=1465` to `y_2=1775` and horizontally from `x_1=65` to `x_2=515`.
+In this example, the slice for answer A ranges vertically from `y_1=1465` to `y_2=1775` and horizontally from `x_1=65` to `x_2=515`.
 So the image for answer A, cropped based on these coordinates, looks like this:

 <img src="./examples/answ_A.jpg" height="150">

 The green rectangle marks the text on the image recognized by Terrasect.
-Make sure that there's no border left when cropping the image.
+Make sure that there's **no border left** when cropping the image.
 Otherwise, you might get some problems when recognizing the text snippets.
 See more examples [here](https://github.com/larswaechter/quizmaster/tree/main/examples).

 For the next steps, make sure your phone is **connected via USB**.
 You have to allow the USB debugging connection on your phone when running the script for the first time.
 You can run _schlaumeier_ either with Docker or natively.